 Many Trips to Delices

-Delices offered various slices of divine European style cakes and other beautiful pastries.
+Delices offered various slices of divine European style cakes, and other beautiful pastries.
 I really could not decide which I liked best since all of them were a treat while in Egypt.
-Although if I were to choose, it would be the Argental Cake on the top left.
+Although if I were to choose, it would be the Argental Cake, top right.

 The Revolving Restaurant